wntrblm/nox/docs/usage.rst

     nox

-The order that sessions are executed is determined by how they are defined in your noxfile. if you use the :func:`decorator <nox.session>`, ``@nox.session``, then sessions will be run by nox in the order that they appear in the noxfile.
+The order that sessions are executed is the order that they appear in the Noxfile.
-If you define sessions using the naming convention, ``def session_<name>``` they run in alphabetical order.

-If you mix and match the two methods, all sessions defined using the decorator are run first (in order), followed by all sessions defined by the naming convention, alphabetically.

 Specifying one or more sessions
 -------------------------------

 By default nox will run all sessions defined in the noxfile.
 However, you can choose to run a particular set of them using ``--session``, ``-s``, or ``-e``::

-    nox --session py27
+    nox --session tests
-    nox -s lint py27
+    nox -s lint tests
-    nox -e py34
+    nox -e lint

 Nox will run these sessions in the same order they are specified.